Why more and more Indian students are studying at the University of Alabama at Birmingham

 Pugazh, a graduate data science student from India, said, “Being a UAB student has provided me with the opportunity to interact with people from different upbringings and perspectives.
 The culturally rich environment at UAB has made me feel welcomed and included.”

-In addition to the growing global community, many students are drawn to UAB by the campus’ career-building resources and opportunities in the surrounding area.
+In addition to the growing global community, many Indian international students are drawn to UAB by the campus’ career-building resources and opportunities in the surrounding area.
 UAB international alumni go on to highly successful careers in the United States and around the world, with around half of UAB alumni from India reporting that they secured post-graduate employment in the US through OPT or H1-B. Students have gone on to work for employers such Google, Amazon, UAB, Lowe’s Companies, BBVA, Cadence Bank and more.

 Karan, a clinical research assistant at UAB Medicine and Class of 2020 alumnus, attributes much of his post-graduate success to his time at UAB.